GulfBase Live Support

 The dispute between Dana and sukukholders is being closely watched by stakeholders in the Islamic finance industry, who are concerned that a judgement in the energy company’s favour may set a precedent for other sukukholders.

-Dana Gas, a leading regional natural gas company in the Middle East, has received $40 million from the Egyptian government towards paying down its receivables.
+Dana Gas, the largest private sector regional natural gas company in the Middle East, has received its share of Dh271 million ($74 million) from the Kurdistan Region of Iraq of the condensate sales i